 As more institutions apply for external funding, it is necessary in this competitive environment to create a well-crafted grant proposal.
-This course will cover the types of funders and funding available so your organization can make an informed decision as you begin the proposal writing process.
+This self-paced course will cover the types of funders and funding available so your organization can make an informed decision as you begin the proposal writing process.
 You will also learn what information is needed for most grant proposals, how to organize and plan your proposal, and considerations for managing a grant project.
 Other topics includes creating a case statement and elevator speech, gathering grant resources, and the grant review process.

 Please note that neither fundraising nor specific information for capital project grants is covered in this course

 Who Should Attend:

 Archivists, librarians, or other staff members who have an interest in or responsibility to explore funding resources for an institution.